-Yet ultimately, the full-scale introduction of Web 3.0 Data Space will have a wider impact on most aspects of our lives.
+Yet ultimately, the full-scale introduction of the Web 3.0 Data Space will have a wider impact on most aspects of our lives.
 A completely new level of transparency and trust it offers will transform the relations between people, businesses, public actors, and even objects.

 The mankind has never experienced an Impact of this scale.